-With the enactment of the Biologics Price Competition and Innovation Act of 2009, or BPCIA, as part of the ACA, an abbreviated pathway for the approval of biosimilar and interchangeable biological products was created.
+The Biologics Price Competition and Innovation Act, or BPCIA, created an abbreviated pathway for the approval of biosimilar and interchangeable biological products.
 The abbreviated regulatory pathway establishes legal authority for the FDA to review and approve biosimilar biologics, including the possible designation of a biosimilar as "interchangeable" based on its similarity to an existing brand product.
 To be considered biosimilar, a product candidate must be highly similar to the reference product notwithstanding minor differences in clinically inactive components.
-In addition, there can be no clinically meaningful differences between the product candidate and the reference product, in terms of the safety, purity and potency of the product.
+In addition, there can be no clinically meaningful differences between the product candidate and the reference product in terms of the safety, purity and potency of the product.
 For the FDA to approve a biosimilar product as interchangeable with a reference product, the agency must find that the biosimilar product can be expected to produce the same clinical results as the reference product, and (for products administered multiple times) that the biologic and the reference biologic may be switched after one has been previously administered without increasing safety risks or risks of diminished efficacy relative to exclusive use of the reference biologic.
-The BPCIA is complex and is still being interpreted and implemented by the FDA.
-As a result, its ultimate impact, implementation and meaning are subject to uncertainty.
-While it is uncertain when such processes intended to implement the BPCIA may be fully adopted by the FDA, any such processes could have a material adverse effect on the future commercial prospects for our biological product candidates.
+The BPCIA could have a material adverse effect on the future commercial prospects for our biological product candidates.